(B) Significant Accounting policies

 iii.
 Financial liabilities at FVTPL

-Gains or losses on liabilities held for trading are recognized in the profit or loss.
+Gains/losses on trading liabilities are recognized in profit or loss.

 iv.
 Loans and borrowings